xXMinhDeshyXx/PG-MDD_Implementation/README.md

 A proper setup of the dataset used in this repository was also replicated and is available at https://huggingface.co/datasets/vuihocrnd/l2-arctic-cleaned

 Run the Timit CTC first then run the Fullmodel

+Please note that the current version is still in development and not fully operational.
+(One is on the way, I just need to rewrite my notebook into Python code lol :v)